SeunOY/Covid-Dat/README.md

 Key insights from the data are provided below.
-A more interactive visualisation of these insights can be found here.
+A more interactive visualisation of these insights can be found [here](https://public.tableau.com/shared/9P83FDBTD?:display_count=n&:origin=viz_share_link)

 America had the highest vaccination rate with 44% of its population vaccinated till present